Project Search Options

 Arts & HumanitiesDiliana Angelova - Professor, Art History

-The research is focused on local politics in the United States and will support a project about the contents of local government meetings.
-This project explores: 1) what local governments do in the US, 2) the role of partisanship in what they do, and 3) how municipality size conditions the (more...)
+The research is focused on local politics in the United States and will support a project about decision-making in local government.
+This project explores: 1) what local officials vote on in in US local government, 2) the role of partisanship in voting, and 3) how municipality size conditions the...

 Social SciencesSarah Anzia - Professor, Public Policy